autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/the_gnat_library.rst

 together with efficient routines (using hardware synchronization primitives) for incrementing, decrementing, and testing of these counters.
-This package is implemented on most targets, including all Alpha, ia64, PowerPC, SPARC V9, x86, and x86_64 platforms.
+This package is implemented on most targets, including all Alpha, AARCH64, ARM, ia64, PowerPC, SPARC V9, x86, and x86_64 platforms.

 .. _`System.Memory_(s-memory.ads)`: